scala/scala/spec/07-implicits.md

     the implicit scope is the one of $T$.
 If such a view is found, the selection $e.m$ is converted to `$v$($e$).$m(\mathit{args})$`.

-The implicit view, if it is found, can accept is argument $e$ as a call-by-value or as a call-by-name parameter.
+The implicit view, if it is found, can accept its argument $e$ as a call-by-value or as a call-by-name parameter.
 However, call-by-value implicits take precedence over call-by-name implicits.